-- 13.48 Privacy Safeguard 5 requires an accredited data recipient to notify a consumer of the collection of their CDR data by updating the consumer's dashboard. - 13.49 Where an accredited person has collected CDR data, and then collects corrected data after the data holder complies with the consumer's requests to correct and disclose corrected data under Privacy Safeguards 11 and 13, the accredited person must notify that consumer under Privacy Safeguard 5 in respect of both collections.
+- 13.51 Privacy Safeguard 5 requires an accredited data recipient of CDR data to notify a consumer of the collection of their CDR data by updating the consumer's dashboard. - 13.52 Where an accredited person has collected CDR data, and then collects corrected data after the data holder or accredited data recipient complies with the consumer's requests to correct and disclose corrected data under Privacy Safeguards 11 and 13, the accredited person must notify that consumer under Privacy Safeguard 5 in respect of both collections.

-- 13.50 Privacy Safeguard 10 requires a data holder to notify a CDR consumer of the disclosure of their CDR data by updating the consumer's dashboard. - 13.51 Where a data holder has disclosed CDR data and then discloses corrected data as the result of the consumer's requests to correct and disclose corrected data under Privacy Safeguards 11 and 13, the data holder must notify that consumer under Privacy Safeguard 10 in respect of both disclosures.
+- 13.53 Privacy Safeguard 10 requires a data holder and accredited data recipient to notify a CDR consumer of the disclosure of their CDR data by updating the consumer's dashboard. - 13.54 Where a data holder or accredited data recipient has disclosed CDR data and then discloses corrected data as the result of the consumer's requests to correct and disclose corrected data under Privacy Safeguards 11 and 13, the entity must notify that consumer under Privacy Safeguard 10 in respect of both disclosures.

-- 13.52 A correction request made under Privacy Safeguard 13 may trigger a CDR entity's obligations under Privacy Safeguard 11 (Quality of CDR data). - 13.53 Under Privacy Safeguard 11, data holders and accredited data recipients have an obligation to advise consumers if they disclose CDR data at a point in time, but then later become aware that some or all of the data disclosed was inaccurate, out of date or incomplete, having regard to the purpose for which the data was held at the time of disclosure. - 13.54 A CDR entity may become aware of inaccuracies in CDR data in a range of ways including pursuant to a correction request under Privacy Safeguard 13. - 13.55 Therefore, an entity that corrects CDR data, or includes a qualifying statement with such data in accordance with Privacy Safeguard 13, must also consider whether the consumer must be advised of any previous disclosures of incorrect CDR data, in accordance with Privacy Safeguard 11.
+- 13.55 A correction request made under Privacy Safeguard 13 may trigger a CDR entity's obligations under Privacy Safeguard 11 (Quality of CDR data). - 13.56 Under Privacy Safeguard 11, data holders and accredited data recipients have an obligation to advise consumers if they disclose CDR data at a point in time, but then later become aware that some or all of the data disclosed was inaccurate, out of date or incomplete, having regard to the purpose for which the data was held at the time of disclosure. - 13.57 A CDR entity may become aware of inaccuracies in CDR data in a range of ways including pursuant to a correction request under Privacy Safeguard 13. - 13.58 Therefore, an entity that corrects CDR data, or includes a qualifying statement with such data in accordance with Privacy Safeguard 13, must also consider whether the consumer must be advised of any previous disclosures of incorrect CDR data, in accordance with Privacy Safeguard 11.

-13.56 Where an accredited data recipient corrects CDR data to comply with Privacy Safeguard 13, it should consider whether it needs to take action under Privacy Safeguard 12 to destroy or de-identify the original data.
+13.59 Where an accredited data recipient corrects CDR data to comply with Privacy Safeguard 13, it should consider whether it needs to take action under Privacy Safeguard 12 to destroy or deidentify the original data.

-&lt;sup>15 Section 56EN(3) of the Competition and Consumer Act.
+&lt;sup>17 Section 56EN(3) of the Competition and Consumer Act.